ForceField

 Show Deprecated

-A ForceField protects a Humanoid from taking damage using the Humanoid:TakeDamage() function, and protects BaseParts from having their joints broken due to an Explosion.
+A ForceField protects a Humanoid from taking damage dealt through the Humanoid:TakeDamage() method and protects BaseParts from having their joints broken due to an Explosion.
+A new ForceField is created when a character spawns on a SpawnLocation and the SpawnLocation.Duration property is greater than zero.

 When ForceField.Visible is set to true, a particle effect is created.
-A number of rules determine where this effect will be emitted from.
+A number of rules determine where this effect will be emitted from:

-When parented to a BasePart the effect will be emitted from the part's BasePart.Position.
+• When parented to a BasePart the effect will be emitted from the part's BasePart.Position.

 Code Samples